griffincox/jump-scare-chrome-extension/README.md

 # TODO
-2. load extension on all pages...
-3. pull images from API (random images)
+1. pull images from API (random images)
-5. clean up, publish
+2. clean up, publish
--- description
+-- style options modal, allow clicking off of it or pressing esc to close it -- description
 -- add icon
 -- dealing with 'www.' in inputs